Church of St Mary the Virgin, Shrewsbury

 Other details delight you wherever you look: an ancient font, Medieval stone carving on the arcades, interesting monuments.
 The beauty and variety of this church and its contents, all on a grand scale, blend into an uplifting and memorable whole.

-Thanks to support from National Lottery players and CCT donors, a new project (The Past, Present and Future of St Mary’s Stained-Glass) will repair, protect and highlight the exceptional stained glass collection, and engage audiences with enhanced interpretation and an exciting programme of events and workshops.
+Thanks to support from National Lottery players and CCT donors, the project (The Past, Present and Future of St Mary’s Stained-Glass) has repaired, protected and highlighted the exceptional stained glass collection, and engaged audiences with enhanced interpretation.

-Explore magnificent Jesse window in this church up online here:
+Explore the magnificent Jesse window in this church up online here:

 Medieval East 'Jesse' window at St Mary, Shrewsbury — Google Arts & Culture